NicoSaia/JexxaTemplate/README.md

 ### Adjust Project Name

-Now, you should rename `JexxaTemplate` to your own applications name, that is described [here](README-ProjectName.md).
+Rename `JexxaTemplate` to your own applications name, as described [here](README-ProjectName.md).

 ### Set up the CI/CD Pipeline

-To see how to run your application together with a CI/CD pipeline see [here](README-CICD.md).
+In order to continuously build and deply your application, configure your CI/CD pipeline as described [here](README-CICD.md).